nuxt-modules/i18n/docs/content/en/different-domains.md

 You might want to use a different domain name for each language your app supports.
 To achieve this:

 * Set `differentDomains` option to `true`
-* Configure `locales` option as an array of objects, where each object has a `domain` key which value is the domain name you'd like to use for that locale (including port if non-default and protocol as well).
+* Configure the `locales` option as an array of objects, where each object has a `domain` key whose value is the domain name you'd like to use for that locale.
+Optionally include a port (if non-standard) and/or a protocol.
+If the protocol is not provided then an attempt will be made to auto-detect it but that might not work correctly in some cases like when the pages are statically generated.
 * Optionally set `detectBrowserLanguage` to `false`.
 When enabled (which it is by default), user can get redirected to a different domain on first visit.
 Set to `false` if you want to ensure that visiting given domain always shows page in the corresponding locale.

 </alert>